RakeshKengale/RaKKeN/README.md

 > [!WARNING]
 >
-> - This repository is intended for educational purposes, security research, and authorized penetration testing only.
-> - Do not use the techniques, tools, or test cases described here against systems or applications without explicit written permission from the owner.
-> - The author is not responsible for any misuse or damage caused by the information provided in this repository.
+> This repository is intended solely for educational purposes, security research, and authorized penetration testing.
+Use the techniques, tools, and test cases only on systems or applications for which you have explicit written authorization.
+Unauthorized testing is illegal and unethical.
+The author assumes no responsibility for any misuse, unauthorized activities, or damage resulting from the use of the information provided in this repository.